There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 TOURIT Cooler Backpack with 32 Can Capacity

 Wrapping beer in sheets of newspaper and into a backpack or tote will also keep them cold.
-Especially if you wrap them with the small frozen bottles of water, we mentioned earlier.
+Especially if you wrap them with the small frozen bottles of water I mentioned earlier.

 For beach picnics, wrap beer in a few carrier bags and dig a beer hole in the sand to keep them cold – again, I would include the frozen water bottles, but I like icy beer.